rickshahid/SkyMedia/README.md

 * Discover and extract actionable insights from your media content via integrated video / audio intelligence services

-The following architecture overview diagram depicts the solution sample deployment at http://www.skymedia.tv
+The following architecture overview diagram depicts the solution sample that is deployed at http://www.skymedia.tv

 ![](https://skymedia.azureedge.net/docs/02.02-SolutionArchitecture.png)

-To deploy the parameterized solution sample within your Azure subscription, click the "Deploy to Azure" button below:
+To deploy the parameterized solution sample within your Azure subscription, leverage the "Deploy to Azure" buttons as follows

 <table>
   <tr>